 WYSIWYG: What you see is what you get

 Of course this list is a mere scratching of the surface.
 And I’ve deliberately left out the ones that contain a gratuitous F. Nevertheless, even a short list may help a few codgers navigate Twitter with a little more comprehension.
 HTH.

-13 Responses to “Internet Initialisms”
+13 thoughts on “Internet Initialisms”

 My experience suggests that the more common usage is TL;DR – Too Long; Didn’t Read.

 “DRTL”?
 The standard Internet initialism for that is “TLDR”.